tiacsys/bridle/boards/tiac/magpie_f777ni/doc/index.rst

 calculation was verified with the help of the `CAN Bit Time Calculation Sheet`_ and can also assume smaller bit rates according to the following table.
-Note that the value of **Prescaler**, **Seg 1** and **Seg 2** will be calculated on demand by the Zephyr :ref:`zephyr:can_api` API together with the driver.
+Note that the value of **Prescaler**, **Seg 1** and **Seg 2** will be calculated on demand by the Zephyr :zephyr:ref:`can_api` API together with the driver.

 .. list-table:: CAN bus timing calculation
    :class: longtable